HexoKnight/stack_sharp/README.md

 Dependencies for a file can be defined on the first line of the file using `///dep: ` followed by whitespace separated file names, identically to the import command.<br>
 By default, the interpreter will try to import the files with the stack_sharp `.ss` file extension, however, any file extension is fine as long as it is specified.

+## Stdlib
+The standard library functions can be found in `ss_src/stdlib/stdlib.ss`.
+Documentation for these functions may follow but their names/aliases, function notations and other comments make most of them self explanatory.
+Feel free to add documentation if you wish.

 *this section is now probably~~still in~~complete*